-If your child is having ongoing issues with their teeth or an individual tooth, it may be that they could require a tooth extraction.
+If your child is having ongoing issues with their teeth or an individual tooth, it may be that they could require Tooth Extractions from Princeton, NJ.
 The procedure can sound scary, especially for

 younger children, and as a parent, you want to know that they are in the best hands for this process and that they will be well looked after.